Berhane Asfaw

-Berhane Asfaw (Amharic: በርሃነ አስፋው) (born August 22, 1954 in Gondar, Ethiopia) is an Ethiopian paleontologist of Rift Valley Research Service, who co-discovered human skeletal remains at Herto Bouri, Ethiopia later classified as Homo sapiens idaltu, proposed as an early subspecies of anatomically modern humans.
+Berhane Asfaw (Amharic: ብርሃነ አስፋው; born 22 August 1954) is an Ethiopian paleontologist of Rift Valley Research Service, who co-discovered human skeletal remains at Herto Bouri, Ethiopia later classified as Homo sapiens idaltu, proposed as an early subspecies of anatomically modern humans.

-Early life
+Research

 Asfaw's father was the Secretary General of Gondar.
 He has five brothers and eight sisters.
 Asfaw was raised in the Kebele Hulet neighborhood in Gondar.
 He spent his free time riding a bike and playing football.
 He completed primary and secondary education in Gondar town, Ethiopia.
 When he was as 9th grade student, he was exposed to the field of human evolution.
 A history teacher who read to the class about the discoveries of Zinjantohrpus (Australopithecus boisei) and Homo habilis by the Leakeys, published by the National Geographic Society.
 This information ignited his interest in the field of study.

 Education

 In 1972, Asfaw joined Addis Ababa University, and then Haile-Selassie I University, Alemaya Agricultural College campus, located about 500 kilometers away from Addis Ababa, in Harar town.
 Here he took Life Sciences as a first year student.
 In his second year, he joined the Geology Department of the Addis Ababa Science Campus, majoring in Geology and minoring in Chemistry.
-However, his University studies were interrupted because of the Ethiopian revolution in 1974.
-He later rejoined the University in 1978 and graduated with a Bachelor of Science in Geology in 1980.
-He then joined the graduate program of the University of California at Berkeley in 1981, where his advisor was Professor J. Desmond Clark.
-His academic interest was to pursue and specialize in African Prehistory.
-Soon after he started taking different courses, especially that of Professor Tim White’s, his interest was rekindled in human biological evolution.
-Berhane was invited by Professor Desmond Clark to join Clark’s Middle Awash field research group.
+However, his university studies were interrupted because of the Ethiopian revolution in 1974.
+He rejoined the university in 1978 and graduated with a Bachelor of Science in geology in 1980.
+He then joined the graduate program of the University of California at Berkeley in 1981, where his advisor was J. Desmond Clark.
+He wanted to specialise in African prehistory.
+Berhane was invited by Clark to join Clark's Middle Awash field research group.
 This exposure to fieldwork redefined his interest and he changed the focus of his field of study from African Prehistory to Physical Anthropology.
-His PhD thesis was supervised by Professor Tim White, and he graduated from Berkeley in 1989.
+His PhD thesis was supervised by Tim White, and he graduated from Berkeley in 1989.